kushkhatri514/kushkhatri514/README.md

 # 💫 About Me:
-i am a btech first year ece student <br>
+I am currently pursuing Btech in Electronics and communication engineering <br>

 ## 🌐 Socials: